 - Keep the cap loosened (except when shaking) to allow gas created by the fermentation process to escape.
 If you don’t, the bottle may explode and cover every available surface with partially-fermented cleaning juice.

 When the concoction is ready, simply strain the liquid to remove the peelings and re-seal in a plastic bottle.
-When you are ready, dilute some of the mixture in water and be prepared to experience the cleaning power of enzymes.
+When you are ready, dilute some of the mixtures in water and be prepared to experience the cleaning power of enzymes.

-Where to use enzyme cleaners
+Where to use enzyme cleaners?

 Now that your enzyme cleaner is ready, it is time to tackle some housework.
 But what are the household uses for enzymes?